-Immobilization-induced atrophy results in a decrease in key myographic parameters such as phase, maximum reactance and reactance slope, all of which were decreased in the placebo group.
-These parameters, considered to be reflective of muscle health, tended to increase with AXA2678 administration during immobilization, with relative differences versus placebo ranging from +115% to +155%.
-We believe these findings are consistent with the anti-atrophy effect of AXA2678, thereby reflecting a potentially healthier muscle even during an acute insult of limb disuse.
+Normally, immobilization-induced atrophy results in a decrease in key electrical impedance myographic parameters such as phase, maximum reactance and reactance slope, all of which were decreased as expected in the atrophied limb of the placebo group.
+These parameters, considered to be reflective of muscle health, tended to increase and were preserved with AXA2678 administration during immobilization, with relative differences versus placebo ranging from +115% to +155%.
+We believe these findings are consistent with the anti-atrophic effect of AXA2678, thereby reflecting a potentially healthier muscle even during an acute insult of limb disuse.